-In The American West.
-Richard traveled across the country photographing everyday people that he thought were interesting.
-He would put up a white sheet on the north side of a building for even lighting and a consistent background.
+In The American West, Richard traveled across the country photographing everyday people that he thought were interesting.
+In The American West, he would put up a white sheet on the north side of a building for even lighting and consistent background.
 His assistants would be constantly reloading his giant 8×10 camera while he interacted with the subjects.

-While some regarded this work as poking fun at blue collar workers, I think that it sheds a beautiful light on the professions these people had.
-It offered viewers in galleries and insight into work that they were not accustomed to and put it right in front of their faces to experience.
+While some regarded this work as a fashion and portrait photographer as poking fun at blue collar workers, I think that it sheds a beautiful light on the professions these people had.
+It offered viewers in galleries and insight into everyday life and work that they were not accustomed to and put it right in front of their faces to experience.
 These images are also stunningly beautiful works of art.

 By photographing people on the same background, Avedon puts his subjects on a level playing field.

-As one of the most famous photographers, Elliott focused a lot of his attention on street photography and is one of the wittiest street photographers ever to grace the earth.
+As one of the most famous photographers, Elliott focused a lot of his attention on street photography and is one of the wittiest street American photographers ever to grace the earth.
 His images are both deep and funny at the same time images.
 If you like street photography, Elliott Erwitt will blow you away!

 This is a classic example of Erwitt’s comedic approach to photography.

-Probably known as one of the most interesting photographers, Vivian Maier did not become a famous photographer until after her death.
+Probably celebrated as one of the most interesting famous photographers of all time, Vivian Maier did not become prominent until after her death.
 In 2007 John Maloof purchased a trunk of negatives and undeveloped film from an auction.
 Little did he know that the contents of this trunk would include thousands of images by a soon to be a well-known photographer named Vivian Maier.

 But her constant photographing paid off and her images are very careful and beautiful.
 The most striking thing about her photographs is that they seem to be from another era.
 When you look at her work it looks like it could have been shot in the 30’s or 40’s, yet most of them were shot much later on.

 Vivian Maier seemed to always be at the right place at the right time.

-As one of the most famous photographers, Ansel Adams is well known for his breathtaking nature photographs in the 1930’s and for 25 years to follow.
-Few people know that he was also a staunch environmentalist.
-He grew up in Northern California, and spent much of his youth at Yosemite, which became the spotlight of his work.
+As one of the most famous photographers, Ansel Adams is celebrated for his breathtaking nature photographs in the 1930’s and for 25 years to follow.
+Few people know that Ansel Adams was also a staunch environmentalist.
+Ansel Adams grew up in Northern California, and spent much of his youth at Yosemite National Park, which became the spotlight of his work.

-Another famous photographer, Steve McCurry shot one of the most famous photographs in National Geographic history.
-McCurry’s career took off when he snuck into Afghanistan before the Soviet invasion.
-He managed to sneak rolls of film out of the country by sewing them into his clothes and the images were made famous by the New York Times and Time magazine.
+As one of the most famous photographers, he managed to sneak rolls of film out of the country by sewing them into his clothes and the images were made famous by the New York Times and Time magazine.

-His most famous photograph is entitled “Afghan Girl,” is a simple portrait of a young girl.
-It is hard to describe how incredible the photograph is but there is just something so captivating about it.
-It captured the worlds attention and has been one of the most famous pictures to ever grace to cover of National Geographic.
+His most famous photograph is entitled “Afghan Girl” is a simple portrait of a young girl.
+It is hard to describe how incredible the Afghan Girl photograph is but there is just something so captivating about it.
+Afghan Girl captured the worlds attention and has been one of the most prominent photos to ever grace to cover of National Geographic.